 Speaking to companies directly is also a proven way of finding non-advertised opportunities.

-Volunteering in New Zealand
+New Zealand visas

 New Zealand's three official languages are English, Maori and New Zealand Sign Language.

 Most business is done in English, and most organisations require competency in spoken and written English.